Mystery subway singer who mesmerized after serenading a Koreatown Metro stop has been ID'd

 As a trained violinist and pianist, she taught lessons before she started suffering from serious health challenges.
 She worked several jobs to make ends meet.

+#update Tonight hear from the subway soprano captured on camera in a #viralvideo by an #LAPD officer.— Leanne Suter (@abc7leanne) September 30, 2019

+Her story, her song and her struggle at 11pm @ABC7 #subwaysinger #thatvoice pic.twitter.com/EHhklIEgTt

 She played violin on the street before her instrument was stolen while performing in downtown Los Angeles.
-Shortly thereafter, Zamourka was evicted from her home and she began to sing.
+Shortly thereafter, Zamourka was evicted from her home and became homeless.
+She began to sing after that.
 Although not classically trained, she said she does it for her love of music.

 Zamourka dreams of one day being able to work in music again.